tkeunebr/android-lazy-async/README.md

     public class QueryFragment extends Fragment implements AsyncFragment.AsyncCallbacks<Void, Integer> {
     }

 overriding the common onPreExecute(), onPostExecute(), etc. callbacks.
-For convenience, you can use the SimpleAsyncCallbacks class and pass a reference to the setCallbacks() method.
+You can also use the more convenient SimpleAsyncCallbacks class and pass a reference of an instance of this class to the setCallbacks() method.

 Finally, you will start your background task by calling